-Recorder: Violet Landrum, Representative of the College of Arts and Sciences
+Recorder: Aidan Chism, Representative of the O’Neill School of Public and Environmental Affairs

 The Recorder is responsible for managing Congressional documentation and records.
 The Recorder types up the agenda and minutes of each Congressional meeting and distributes them to Representatives.
 The Recorder oversees Congress's Central Drive, a publicly accessible repository of bills, vote records, agendas, minutes, membership rosters, Congressional rules, and more.

 Press Secretary: Jasmine Fan, Representative of Off-Campus Housing

-Jasmine is a sophomore from Cincinnati, Ohio, studying Marketing, Psychology, and Business Analytics.
-She is serving her second term in Congress.
-She was elected Press Secretary in Spring 2023.
-In addition to her service in student government, Jasmine is also Marketing Director of the Taiwanese Student Association, an intern in the Kelley Institute for Social Impact, and a mentor in the Hutton Honors Autism Mentoring Program.
+Jasmine is a junior from Cincinnati, Ohio, studying Marketing, Psychology, and Business Analytics.
+She is serving her second term in Congress and was elected Press Secretary in Spring 2023.
+In addition to her service in student government, Jasmine is also the Vice President of Taiwanese Student Association.

 The Press Secretary is responsible for Congress's public-facing communications and the Congressional pages here on the IUSG website.
 The Press Secretary works with the executive-branch Office of Communications and Engagement to co-manage IUSG's social media presence.

 Parliamentarian: David Conarty, Representative of the College of Arts and Sciences

-David is a sophomore from Fort Wayne, Indiana, studying Political Science and Economics.
+David is a junior from Fort Wayne, Indiana, studying Political Science and Economics.
 He is serving his second term in Congress.
 He was elected Parliamentarian in Spring 2023.
 In addition to his service in student government, David is also involved in Mock Trial and works as a Resident Assistant in Walnut Grove Center.